nespinoza/exonailer/README.md

 TODO
 ----

-    + Add option to define differnt mu's to RVs taken from different instruments.
+    + Add option to add photometry from different instruments.

     + GPs for detrending and for noise models.

-    + Automated TTV analysis.

     + Transit and RVs for multi-planet systems.